shohamlab/usnm2p/README.md

 	- extraction of ROI's calcium fluorescence timecourse
 	- spike deconvolution (optional , and somewhat useless with a sampling rate of 3.5 Hz)

-**Important**: if multiple stacked TIF files are provided as input, suite2p will **stack them sequentially (in which order???) prior to processing**.
+**Important**: if multiple stacked TIF files are provided as input, suite2p will **stack them sequentially prior to processing**.
 Therefore, **all stacked TIF files in the input folder must correspond to the same brain region**.

 Upon completion, a `/suite2p/plane0/` folder is created for each input stack that typically contains the following output files:
 - `F.npy`: array of fluorescence traces (ROIs by timepoints)
 - `Fneu.npy`: array of neuropil fluorescence traces (ROIs by timepoints)
 - `spks.npy`: array of deconvolved traces (ROIs by timepoints)
 - `stat.npy`: array of statistics computed for each cell (ROIs by 1)
 - `ops.npy`: options and intermediate outputs (identical to the output of the run_s2p function)
 - `iscell.npy`: specifies whether an ROI is a cell, first column is 0/1, and second column is probability that the ROI is a cell based on the default classifier
 - `data.bin` (optional): registered image stack in binary format format

 4. **Calcium transients analysis**: the suite2p input files are used as input to derive and analyze calcium transient traces.
 This analysis consists of the following substeps:
-	- subtraction of cell and associated neuropil fluorescence traces (with an constant neuropil factor `k = 0.7`).
+	- subtraction of cell and associated neuropil fluorescence traces.
-	- *(stim onset artefact removing)*
+	- baseline computation and baseline correction of resulting fluorescence traces
-	- baseline normalization on a per trial basis to obtain relative fluorescence traces (`dF/F0`)
+	- baseline normalization to obtain relative change fluorescence traces
-	- removal of outlier cells which exhibit abnormally high peaks of relative fluorescence activity
+	- z-score normalization of relative change fluorescence traces
-	- classification of cells by response type (positively responding, negatively responding, and neutral)
+	- detection of trials with pre-stimulus activity and stimuluse-evoked activity
-	- data cleaning and re-organization
+	- quantification of success rate & response strength fro every cell & condition
-	- visualization of the results across trials / cells (time series & summary plots)
+	- classification of cells by response type

 TO COMPLETE